cap-js-community/sap-afc-sdk/README.md

 to manage Job definitions and Jobs.
 Furthermore, it brings the following out-of-the-box virtues:

 - **API**: Exposes a RESTful API implementing the AFC Scheduling Provider Interface to manage Job definitions and Jobs
-- **Event-Queue**: Provides an event queue to process Jobs asynchronously and resiliently (circuit breaker, retry, load-balancing, etc.)
+- **Event-Queue**: Provides an Event Queue to process and aync Jobs (periodically) asynchronously and resiliently (circuit breaker, retry, load-balancing, etc.)
 - **Websocket**: Provides websocket connection support to monitor Job processing live
 - **Feature-Toggle**: Provides a feature toggle library to control the execution of the Event Queue